-BlackRock designated HCM as one of its top 2019 engagement priorities SSGA has a framework to assist boards and management align corporate culture with long-term strategy
+BlackRock again designated HCM as one of its top 2020 engagement priorities SSGA has a framework to assist boards and management align corporate culture with long-term strategy.

-For instance, SSGA has been vocal that behavioral biases that undermine female contributions are, in part, one of the obstacles to increased female director diversity The California pension funds launched an investor coalition with a set of principles aimed at guiding engagements with portfolio companies on managing and mitigating HCM-related risks NYC pension funds and CtW filed shareholder proposals at seven companies to adopt a policy not to engage in any "inequitable employment practices" that keep workplace misconduct in the shadows
+For instance, SSGA has been vocal that behavioral biases that undermine female contributions are, in part, one of the obstacles to increased female director diversity The California pension funds launched an investor coalition with a set of principles aimed at guiding engagements with portfolio companies on managing and mitigating HCM-related risks.
+NYC pension funds and Change to Win (CtW) continued their campaign on "inequitable employment practices" that keep workplace misconduct in the shadows with a focus on mandatory arbitration.